 - Bluetooth – enable/disable the internal Bluetooth.

-7 How to Protect UEFI settings with a password on Surface Pro 3?
+7 How to Protect BIOS settings with a password on Surface Pro 3?

-You can prevent others from changing your UEFI settings by setting an Administrator Password in UEFI settings.
+You can prevent others from changing your BIOS settings by setting an Administrator Password in BIOS settings.
 To do that:

-- In the UEFI settings menu, choose Administrator Pass and you will see the following requirements:
+- In the BIOS settings menu, choose Administrator Pass and you will see the following requirements:

 - You will need to enter a password in the box with your keyboard or the on-screen keyboard with the following criteria: